 Hyena as a Pet, pet hyena, can you have a hyena as a pet, hyena as a pet in Africa, hyenas for pets, hyena for a pet,

 Are Hyenas Friendly to People?

 Hyenas are not naturally friendly to humans.
 In the wild, they are territorial and can be aggressive if threatened.
 While some hyenas raised in captivity may tolerate human presence, they do not form the same affectionate bonds as domesticated animals like dogs.
 Their powerful bite and unpredictable nature make them unsafe as pets.
+Due to their strong jaws and unpredictable nature, hyenas pose a risk to their owners and other animals.
+This is a concern shared with a Bear pet, as both species retain their predatory instincts.

+Hyena as a Pet, pet hyena, can you have a hyena as a pet, hyena as a pet in Africa, hyenas for pets, hyena for a pet,